 Imagine the efficiency that could be gained when a user is faced with a confusing inventory mix-up at a location, but instead of a supervisor walking half way across the warehouse, the supervisor could simply shadow the user and talk them through the questions using their VIEW devices.

 Imagine a manager being able to walk the floor and simply look at a QR code on the side of a row of pick bins to get a real-time report of productivity in that pick face for the shift.
 Workforce management solutions will be supercharged by the information obtained with VIEW devices.

-Learn more about our partnership with LogistiVIEW here.
+Learn more about LogistiVIEW here.